 Arctic Spas brand hot tubs are world famous for their unique design that provides lower running costs, less maintenance, and rugged beauty.
-Arctic Spas tend to cost a bit more than other hot tub brands but they also tend to last much longer and cost much less to operate over the years, which will save you much more than the higher initial cost.
+Arctic Spas tend to cost a bit more than other hot tub and portable spa brands but they also tend to last much longer and cost much less to operate over the years, which will save you much more than the higher initial cost.

 Hot Tub Pictures & Photo Gallery

 Hot Tubs – What should I look for?

 Always look for quality portable hot tubs.
 You can find (or not find ) quality in every area of a portable spa.
 Here are some very important things to look for:

 If yes, that is good, but is it pressure treated wood, fiberglass or a thin plastic sheet?
 This is how Arctic does the floor.
 It is an insulated, pressure molded fiberglass structural base, impervious to moisture and animals.

 A good hot tub cover

 Remember that heat rises and the most important place to insulate your home, as well as a spa, is on top.
 Most manufacturers offer a standard 3″ flat cover or a 4″x 2″ tapered top.
 At Arctic Spas we offer the thickest most durable cover in the industry.
 Our hot tub covers are a 5″x 4″ tapered cover that has a foam core sealed in a foil material similar to a coffee bag, and they come with a 3 year warranty.
 A cover will not last as long as the spas so make sure that you purchase a cover that’s going to withstand snow loads, heavy pets, children and repels moisture.